 - Represents less than 1% of the outstanding shares of such class or the total voting power, as the case may be. - (1) Includes [] shares of our Class B common stock anticipated to be directly owned by Marc Zandman and [] shares of our Class B common stock anticipated to be owned by Marc Zandman's minor child. - (2) Dr. Yahalomi will resign from our board of directors immediately prior to the spin-off. - (3) Includes [] shares of our Class B common stock anticipated to be directly owned by Dr. Felix Zandman; [] shares anticipated to be held in family trusts, of which Dr. Zandman is the trustee and over which Dr. Zandman shares voting and dispositive control with his wife, Mrs. Ruta Zandman; and [] shares anticipated to be held in a voting trust, of which Dr. Zandman is the trustee and over which Dr. Zandman has sole voting control.
 The shares held in the voting trust consist of [] shares anticipated to be deposited by the Estate of Mrs. Luella B. Slaner and [] shares anticipated to be deposited by Mrs. Slaner's children and various trusts for the benefit of Mrs. Slaner's children and grandchildren.
-The voting trust agreement that governs the voting trust will remain in effect until the earlier of (x) February 1, 2050 or (y) the death or resignation or inability to act of Dr. Zandman, but will terminate at any earlier time upon the due execution and acknowledgment by the trustee of a deed of termination, duly filed with the registered office of Vishay Intertechnology. - (4) Based upon information provided in a Schedule 13G filed on February 11, 2010. - (5) Based upon information provided in a Schedule 13G filed on January 7, 2010. - (6) Based upon information provided in a Schedule 13G filed on February 4, 2010.
+The voting trust agreement that governs the voting trust will remain in effect until the earlier of (x) February 1, 2050 or (y) the death or resignation or inability to act of Dr. Zandman, but will terminate at any earlier time upon the due execution and acknowledgment by the trustee of a deed of termination, duly filed with the registered office of Vishay Intertechnology. - (4) Based on information provided in a Schedule 13G filed on February 11, 2010 by LSV Asset Management.
+According to the Schedule 13G, LSV Asset Management is expected to have sole power to vote or direct the vote with respect to [] shares of common stock; and sole power to dispose or direct the disposition with respect to [] shares. - (5) Based on information provided in a Schedule 13G filed on January 7, 2010 by BlackRock, Inc..
+According to the Schedule 13G, BlackRock, Inc. is expected to have sole power to vote or direct the vote with respect to [] shares of common stock; sole power to dispose or direct the disposition with respect to [] shares. - (6) Based on information provided in a Schedule 13G filed on February 4, 2010 by The Bank of New York Mellon Corporation.
+According to the Schedule 13G, The Bank of New York Mellon Corporation is expected to have sole power to vote or direct the vote with respect to [] shares of common stock, and shared power to vote or direct the vote with respect to [] shares; and sole power to dispose or direct the disposition with respect to [] shares.